-When trichomes become dry, they form a resin known as kief.
-Kief is becoming a coveted substance due to its immense potency.
-On average, kief contains around 50% THC, but it can reach 70%+ on occasion.
-While it isn’t as powerful as concentrates, you can get it from marijuana.
-Also, you only need a little to get the effects you seek; therefore, kief could save you a small fortune.
+On average, kief contains around 50% THC, but some samples can reach 70+%.
+While it isn’t as powerful as other concentrates, you can get it from marijuana.
+Plus, you only need a little to get the effects that you seek; therefore, kief could save you a small fortune.

 In this article, we provide you with seven great ways to enjoy kief.
 But first, let’s provide you with a quick guide to collecting it from your herb.